goloop/trit/README.md

  NXOR - Logical not XOR

  IMP  - Implication in Lukasevich's Logic
+ EQ   - If and only if
  MIN  - Minimum

+ NIMP - NOT IMP
+ NEQ  - NOT EQ
  MAX  - Maximum

   A  | NA      A  | MA      A  | LA      A  | IA